Celtikill/static-site/docs/guides/deployment-guide.md

 ### Overview

 The Release workflow (`release.yml`) is the **primary deployment method** that orchestrates the entire deployment pipeline using semantic versioning and automated environment promotion.
-It integrates with existing BUILD, TEST, and DEPLOY workflows to provide a unified release management system.
+It integrates with existing BUILD, TEST, and RUN workflows to provide a unified release management system.

 ### Release Process Flow